lindakovacs/python_cs1/README.md

 - Utilize the math library to create a program that calculates the area and of different geometric shapes.
 The user should be able to select a shape and pass the corresponding measures.

 - Back to the pong game.
 You have implemented the score keeping mechanism and now once a player gets to 7 points the game is over.
 Write code to enter the players names and upload a picture of the players.

+### Week 13

+- **Project 13: Introduction to Data Analysis** - [Week 13](https://github.com/lindakovacs/python_cs1/tree/main/week13)

+- Part 1: Use the dataset provided for the midterm assignment.
+Use NumPy to analyze the dataset and perform an additional analysis on the data.
+Plot your results.
+Write a report on the story behind the data.

+- Finish the pong game.
+Showing the results of a game with the names and pictures of the players.
+Make sure to include ability input the names of the players, Game over message and pictures of the players.